cniq182/MLO_Project/reports/README.md

 > **code.
 What did you fill out?
 Did you deviate from the template in some way?**
 >
 > Recommended answer length: 100-200 words
->
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
 > Answer:

 We initialized our project using the course-provided cookiecutter template, which gave us a standardized and organized project structure.